brudnak/hosted-tenant-rancher/README.md

 ## Run

-In `/terratest/test/host_test.go` run the function `TestHostInfrastructureCreate`.
+In `/terratest/test/host_test.go` run the function `TestCreateHostedTenantRancher`.
 This will create a hosted rancher and tenant rancher that is imported within it.
 It takes about `~15 minutes` because Terraform/AWS is slow with setting up the two RDS Aurora MySQL databases.

-Once finished you'll get the output of the host and tenant Rancher URLs
+Once finished, you'll get the output of the host and tenant Rancher URLs

 ## Upgrade